Caleb598/Rendermagic/README.md

 # Acclaim for Rendermagic
 It won third place in the VPRSF Science Fair on March 23, 2024.
 It was in the Computer Science category.

+# Additional Things and Troubles
+You will need to create a folder called "frames" in order for the code to work.
+This will store frames of animation into the folder.
+After running the code, you can get a video by assessing your Videos section and it should be named "animation.mp4".